 CAA’s Adult Education program has something for everyone!
 We view Jewish learning as a lifelong endeavor, encompassing religious texts, prayer, cultural aspects, and language.
 Most adult education programs are free to CAA members.
 Check the calendar for upcoming programs.
 Some ongoing adult education offerings include:

 Weekly Torah Study: Each Sunday at 12:30 we look ahead to the parasha (Torah reading) for the coming Shabbat.
-Led by Rabbi Loewenthal and Dale Rosenberg, this group meets each Sunday that Religious School is in session.
+Led by Rabbi Aronson, this group meets each Sunday that Religious School is in session.
 Brief framing comments introduce the parasha, and then we take turns reading the text (in Hebrew, English, or both) and examining both classic and modern commentary.
 No previous text study experience or Hebrew reading ability is required and drop ins are welcome.
 Light refreshments are served.

 Saturday Night at the Movies: CAA’s Movie Club shows a Jewish-themed film one Saturday evening a month.
 We meet at 7:00 for snacks and a brief introduction, watch the film together, and then have a guided discussion.